ebusato/analysis-go/README.md

 avirm/analysis-go
 =================

-`avirm/analysis-go` is a set of packages used for analysing avirm data.
-It can be used both for test bench and dpga data.
+`analysis-go` is a set of packages used for the acquisition and the analysis of avirm data.

+`analysis-go` can be used both for test bench and dpga data.

-`avirm/analysis-go` is developped using the go langage.
+`analysis-go` is developped using the go langage.
 It is based on the `gonum` and `go-hep` packages.

 ## Installation